apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 # Apache NiFi - MiNiFi - Python Processors Readme

 This readme defines the configuration parameters to use ExecutePythonProcessor to run native python processors.
+ExecutePythonProcessor is not used explicitly in the flow, instead the python processors are referenced directly by their filename in the flow configuration, ExecutePythonProcessor only manages the execution of these processors under the hood.

 ## Table of Contents
 - [Requirements](#requirements)